dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 ###### GeomValue
 `"object": "GeomValue"`

 Represents a geometrical shape as JSON.
-Geometrical shapes are used to define regions of interest (ROI's) on still images or moving images.
+Geometrical shapes are used to define regions of interest (ROI) on still images or moving images.

 *gui-elements / gui_attributes*:

 - `Geometry`: Not Yet Implemented.
-  _gui_attributes_: No attributes
+    - _gui_attributes_: No attributes
 - `SimpleText`: A GUI element for _TextValue_.
 A simple text entry box (one line only).
 The attributes "maxlength=integer" and "size=integer" are optional.
-  _gui_attributes_:
+    - _gui_attributes_:
         - `maxlength=integer` (optional): The maximum number of characters accepted
         - `size=integer"` (optional): The size of the input field

 *Example*:
 ```json